1 Peter 2:13a

 When I put on a mask, because a store owner asks me to wear one, I'm witnessing to that store owner and everyone who sees me.
 I'm witnessing to the submissive character of my Lord Jesus Christ.
 According to Scripture, I am an ambassador of Christ (2 Corinthians 5:20).
 That means how I act will inform people about to whom I submit; what rules I follow shows people who gives me my rules.
 I have a desire to point people to Jesus, and Jesus humbled himself and submitted to authority "by becoming obedient to death- even death on a cross!"
 (Phillipians 2:8).
 If I want to reflect God's character with my life, then that means I must "show proper respect to everyone, love the family of believers, fear God and honor the emperor" (1 Peter 2:17).
 Whoever becomes a governing authority over my life is someone I am called by God to honor and respect, whether I like them or not.

-the next President of my nation, I am to submit to them, honor them and respect them.
+Yes.
+According to Scripture, no matter which one of these guys becomes the next President of my nation, I am to submit to them, honor them and respect them. |

 Now, it would be wrong for me to type all this and leave my readers believing that the Bible says that Christians should always follow earthly laws all the time.
 Far from it.
 As a Christian, I have repented of my sins and put my belief in God, and my Lord has given me a new heart that does not desire to sin and longs to be righteous in God's eyes.
 What if a governing authority issues a mandate that asks me to sin?
 I should not obey that mandate.
 Even though God commands that I should honor and respect the governing authorities of this earth, God more importantly commands that I should love Him with all my heart, soul and mind (Matthew 22:37) and that I should turn away from sin (Luke 13:3).